-If you have further questions after carefully reading this document feel free to direct them to interns@aimmportugal.org natural environment.
-AIMM has the goal to be a reference for research, education and conservation of the environment in Portuguese waters, promoting activities and partnerships, which empower our understanding of marine related issues, identifying threats and mitigate their effects on marine wildlife.
+If you have further questions after carefully reading this document feel free to direct them to interns@aimmportugal.org andisbasedandconducts its main projects in the region of Algarve, more specifically in Albufeira.
+It's a non-governmental association, profit organisation with international scope.
+Our main field of activity is related with marine mammals in their the environment in Portuguese waters, promoting activities and partnerships, which empower our understanding of marine related issues, identifying threats and mitigate their effects on marine wildlife.
 AIMM works closely with sea agents, like whale-watching companies, administration and authorities, other sea-related associations and organisations and public environmental institutions.
 Together we develop scientific research in environmental topics and try to promote a healthier and safer environment for marine species.